Let’s return the water

 We envision an Estuary where the natural and human world thrive.
 We invite all concerned citizens to come together to recognize that we are not separate from the Earth, that in the face of climate change, declining habitat and biodiversity, and increasing biological and chemical pollution, we need to transform how we relate to nature.

-Securing legal Rights for Nature would transform that relationship.
-Rights for nature would recognize that ecosystems – air, rock, soil, water, plants, animals, microorganisms and all of their relationships – have inherent rights just as humans have fundamental rights.
-And people would have the authority to enforce these rights on behalf of ecosystems.
+Rights of Nature transforms that relationship.
+This approach recognizes that ecosystems – air, rock, soil, water, plants, animals, microorganisms and all of their relationships – have inherent rights just as humans have fundamental rights. rights on behalf of ecosystems.

 We invite YOU to join us in caring for this sacred place.
-We can begin this critical transformation of our relationship to the natural world here, in our own backyard, by working to pass an amendment to our Duluth city charter.
-In 2022, vote to recognize the Estuary’s inherent right to exist, thrive, regenerate, evolve, and be restored.
+We can begin this critical transformation of our relationship to the natural world here, in our own backyard, by understanding how the Rights of Nature movement works.
+Learn more about the Estuary’s inherent right to exist, thrive, regenerate, evolve, and be restored.
 Sign up here to stay informed and learn about opportunities to get involved.

 Sign-up to join the movement